Set up user groups in Azure AD

 At this point, remember to save the settings.

 Setting up SSO in your Device Magic organization

 Click "Organization Settings" when logged in and then "SAML Settings".

-Save and then log out.
+To test that your setup was successful - save and then log out.
 Visit https://www.devicemagic.com/users/login and select "Log in with SSO".

 Enter the email address of an existing AD user that belongs to the Device Magic AD User Group that you configured earlier.

 If everything is configured correctly, you will get the Microsoft Sign in page where you can enter your AD user's password to complete the sign in process.